will-i-am-iv/ratelimmq/README.md

 # RateLimMQ

-A minimal line-based TCP server (Week 1) that responds to `PING` with `PONG`, supports a graceful `SHUTDOWN`, and is set up with tests + GitHub Actions CI.
+A minimal line-based TCP server that responds to `PING` with `PONG`, supports a graceful `SHUTDOWN`, and is set up with tests + GitHub Actions CI.
 This repo will evolve into a rate-limited, correctness-tested message queue + benchmark harness.

 ## Changelog